 2. Failing to conduct a thorough user experience test

-Lots of learning platforms will look the part, seem responsive and intuitive in terms of design and will boast a whole host of fantastic features and benefits – particularly if their sales teams have anything to do with it – but it’s no use having a great looking system with an abundance of functionality if your learners and administrators can’t make any sense of it when they login.
+Lots of online learning platforms will look the part, seem responsive and intuitive in terms of design and will boast a whole host of fantastic features and benefits – particularly if their sales teams have anything to do with it – but it’s no use having a great looking system with an abundance of functionality if your learners and administrators can’t make any sense of it when they login.

 Ask for a trial of the platform for at least 3 learners from different areas of the organisation, and ensure the team responsible for administrating and managing the system have all had ample opportunity to sign up, login, search for and access what they need.